toastedpumpkin/discord-webhook-spammer/README.md

 # discord-webhook-spammer
-Just a simple python file that runs a webhook spammer.

-*it also doesnt get ratelimited*
+A webhook spammer written in python that doesn't get ratelimited.
 # READ BELOW
 only use this software to annoy your friends or smth and to NOT spam any webhook in a discord server